Toilet paper vs bum gun - which one is better? | The Thaiger

 Toilet paper vs bum gun – which one is better?

 Put down your knife and fork.
-We’re going to talk about bum guns and Number 2s.
+We’re going to talk about bumguns, arse-blasters and Number 2s.

 Let’s take a moment and travel to a western country and sit on the toilet.
 We do whatever we need to do and then… where’s the water gun?
 Instead you’re confronted with a roll of toilet paper, patterned or otherwise (why?!)
 Asian people have been happily washing their nether regions after Number 1s and Number 2s forever.
 Why hasn’t the West caught on?
 It’s not as if a westerner hasn’t experienced the joy and wonder of a quick squirt below and been unable to take the idea home.